An epic guide for movie lovers who have mixed feelings about movie theaters

 Prices and plans

-Before subscribing, check to see if you already have HBO Max
+Pro tip: Before subscribing, check to see if you already have Max

-HBO lists these main service providers who include free HBO Max access with certain plans:
+Their website lists these main service providers who include free Max access with certain plans:

-If you are a subscriber of one of the services above, double-check with them to see if you get HBO as part of your package.
+If you are a subscriber of one of the services above, double-check with them to see if you get Max as part of your package.

-There are lots of other ways you might already have access HBO Max without signing up for a subscription.
-Check out this complete list of HBO Max providers from the HBO Max help center to learn more.
+There are lots of other ways you might already have access Max without signing up for a subscription.
+Check out this complete list of Max providers from the Max help center to learn more.

 On Disney+, you'll find Disney movies, Pixar movies, Star Wars movies, Marvel movies, and Muppet movies.
 Those are pretty much the main cultural pillars of modern American society, which makes Disney+'s movie catalog "impressive … most impressive," to quote the Sith lord formerly known as Anakin Skywalker.